-SouthGobi Resources Ltd.: Date Of Board Meeting
+SouthGobi Resources Ltd.: Date of Board Meeting

-VANCOUVER, BC / ACCESSWIRE / May 18, 2022 / SouthGobi Resources Ltd. (TSX:SGQ, HK:1878) ("SouthGobi" or the "Company") announces that the board of directors will approve the financial results of the Company and its subsidiaries for the fourth quarter and the full year of 2021 on Monday, May 30, 2022.
+VANCOUVER, BC / ACCESSWIRE / May 24, 2022 / SouthGobi Resources Ltd. (TSX:SGQ, HK:1878) ("SouthGobi" or the "Company") announces that the board of directors will approve the financial results of the Company and its subsidiaries for the first quarter of 2022 on Monday, June 6, 2022.

 About SouthGobi